Are HomeWarming upgrades accepted by insurance companies?

 Where does the money for the HomeWarming program come from?

-The Province of Nova Scotia continues to fund non-electric low-income energy efficiency programs, delivered by Efficiency Nova Scotia.
 The Province is committed to helping the more than 22,000 low-income homeowners lower their energy bills through this investment.

-Is the program really at no charge?
+Is the program really free?

+Yes.
 If we discover that upgrades like draft-proofing and insulation will substantially help substantially reduce your heating and power bills as well as make you feel more comfortable at home, we’ll install the upgrades at no cost to you.
 (Seriously – if you qualify, it’s free and really not too good to be true.)

 I know someone else who was in HomeWarming, and their house got a lot more work done.
 Why?

 Every home gets recommendations based on a comprehensive energy audit.
 We look for the best combination of energy-saving upgrades.
+And since every house is unique, this combination may look different from one house to another.

 And we do not have an unlimited budget, so we do have to make some hard decisions – there are participants and homes that might get priority over others.